- About Us

 What is the UCSD Institutional Code, Bioengineering Departmental Code and TOEFL code?The UCSD Institutional Code is 4836, the Bioengineering Departmental Code is 1603 and the TOEFL Code is 69.

-What financial support does Bioengineering offer to students?The Department only offers financial support to domestic Ph.D. students.
+What financial support does Bioengineering offer to students?The Department only offers financial support to Ph.D. students.
 Financial support is available in the form of fellowships, traineeships, teaching assistantships, and research assistantships.
-Awarding of financial support is competitive, and stipends average $27,000.00 for the year, plus tuition and fees (Non Resident tuition being covered for the first year only).
+Awarding of financial support is competitive, and stipends average $30,000 for the year, plus tuition and fees (Non Resident tuition being covered for the first year only for domestic students).
 Sources of funding include University fellowships and traineeships from a National Institutes of Health (NIH) training grant.
 The Department does not offer financial support to students at the M.S./M.Eng. level.
-Support for international students is very rare at this time.

 I don’t know which degree option to apply to.
 What are the differences between the Ph.D., M.S. and M.Eng programs?
 The Ph.D. program is intended for students who are interested in pursing an academic and/or research/industry career.
 The M.S. is intended for students interested in pursuing further studies or pursuing a research/industry career.
 The M.Eng. is intended for students pursuing a career in industry only and not wishing to pursue further studies.